MicrosoftDocs/power-automate-docs/articles/desktop-flows/asset-library.md

 The Asset library is the way to include additional functionality in desktop flows.

-Custom actions(preview) developed by organizations and uploaded to the respective environments can be included/removde from desktop flows.
+Custom actions (preview) developed by organizations and uploaded to the respective environments can be included/removed from desktop flows.

 To access the Asset library either click on the dedicated button at the top right of the designer:
 ![Screenshot of the Asset library button](../media/asset-library/img1.png)